-On August 26, 2014, under PUC Docket 2001-0206, the HECO companies delivered to the PUC the Reliability Standards Working Group distributed generation interconnection plan (DGIP).
-The DGIP has been merged into the DER^{23, 24} Docket (PUC Docket No. 2014-0192) along with other relevant proceedings, and is presently under review.
+On August 26, 2014, under PUC Docket 2001-0206, the HECO companies delivered to the PUC the Reliability Standards Working Group's distributed generation interconnection plan (DGIP).
+The DGIP has been merged into the DER^{22, 23} Docket (PUC Docket No. 2014-0192) along with other relevant proceedings, and is presently under review.

-October 12, 2014, the PUC under Docket No. 2014-0192 (Decision & Order No. 33258), issued new reforms relative to distributed energy resources (DER).
+On October 12, 2014, the PUC under Docket No. 2014-0192 (Decision & Order No. 33258), issued new reforms relative to distributed energy resources (DER).
 One notable change is the closing of the Net Energy Meeting (NEM) program at existing levels, whereby "current NEM customers are grandfathered and new customers with NEM applications submitted by 10/12/15 are unaffected".
-Going forward the PUC has designed three (3) new system options for customer seeking DER resources: self-supply system, grid-supply system, and time-of-use tariff.
+Going forward the PUC has designed two (2) new program options for customers seeking DER resources: customer grid-supply (CGS), and customer self-supply (CSS).